veillette/physics-book/contents/ch1PhysicsAnIntroduction.md

 of physics.
 Consider a smartphone ([Figure 2](#Figure2)).
 Physics describes how electricity interacts with the various circuits inside the device.
-This knowledge helps engineers select the appropriate materials and circuit layout when building the smart phone.
+This knowledge helps engineers select the appropriate materials and circuit layout when building the smartphone.
 Next, consider a GPS system.
 Physics describes the relationship between the speed of an object, the distance over which it travels, and the time it takes to travel that distance.
 When you use a GPS device in a vehicle, it utilizes these physics equations to determine the travel